mucommander/mucommander/package/readme.txt

 Improvements:
 - 'Show in enclosing folder' action no longer opens a new tab but changes the current tab instead.
+- The free space indicator within the status bar is updated quicker for 'ext4' and 'btrfs' UNIX file systems.

 Localization:
 -